pierian-co/execute-python-script-recurrently-gcp/README.md

 `gcloud functions deploy my_function --entry-point main --runtime python37 --trigger-resource my_topic --trigger-event google.pubsub.topic.publish --timeout 540s`

-6. Create a scheduled job
+2. Create a scheduled job using Cloud Scheduler:

 `gcloud scheduler jobs create pubsub JOB-NAME --schedule "UNIX-STYLE-SCHEDULE-FREQUENCY" --topic NAME-OF-TOPIC --message-body "message_body"`

 Here's an example of for scheduling jon every one minute:

-`gcloud scheduler jobs create pubsub my_job2 --schedule "*/2 * * * *" --topic my_topic --message-body "message_body"`
+`gcloud scheduler jobs create pubsub my_job2 --schedule "*/1 * * * *" --topic my_topic --message-body "message_body"`

-7. If prompted to create an App Engine, do so by pressing *Y* and selecting appropriate location for your App Engine.
+3. If prompted to create an App Engine, do so by pressing *Y* and selecting appropriate location for your App Engine.

+### <a name="step8"></a> Step 8: Validate its working

+Check the recipient email account to confirm emails are being recieved.

+> Once you have tested successfully, highly recommend to turn off *less secure apps* by visiting https://www.google.com/settings/security/lesssecureapps.